norman-lab-msk/PORTAL/README.md

 Analysis code for PORTAL screens with clonal barcoding and dual transcriptional reporters.

-All data will be made publicly available upon publication at [GEO: to be deposited] and [Zenodo: to be deposited].
+All data will be made publicly available upon publication at [SRA: to be deposited] and [Zenodo: to be deposited].

 ## Overview